bravoserver/bravo/docs/philosophy.rst

 Additionally, with the advent of PyPy, the question of whether a full-fledged Python application is too slow for consumer hardware is rapidly fading.

+No Extension Modules
+^^^^^^^^^^^^^^^^^^^^

+There are several good reasons to not ship "extension modules," pieces of code written in Fortran, C, or C++ which are compiled and dynamically linked against the CPython extension API.
+Some of them are:

+Portability
+ Python and C have different scopes of portability, and the scope of the C API for Python is limited practically to CPython.
+Each module we depend on externally has the potential to reduce the number of platforms we can support.
+Maintainability
+ C is not maintainable on the same scale as Python, even with (and, some would argue, especially with) the extremely structured syntax required to interface with the C API for Python.
+Cython is maintainable, but does not solve the other problems.
+Dependencies
+ Somebody has to provide binary versions of the modules for all the people without compilers.
+Practically, this does mean that Win32 users need to have binaries provided for them, as long as our thin veneer of Win32 compatibility holds up.
+Forward-compatibility
+ Frankly, extension modules are forever incompatible with the spirit of PyPy, and require, at bare minimum, a recompile and prayer before they'll cooperate.
+This is another hurdle to jump over in the ongoing quest to make PyPy a supported Python interpreter for the entire package.

+Frankly, most extension modules aren't worth this trouble.
+Extension modules which are well-tested, ubiquitous, and actively maintained, are generally going to be favored more than extensions which break, are hard to obtain or compile, or are derelict.

+At the moment, the only extension modules required are in the numpy package, which has benefits far outweighing the above complaints.

+I am expressly vetoing noise.
+In addition to the above complaints, its API doesn't even provide an equivalent to the pure-Python code in Bravo's core which it would supposedly supplant.

 No Threads
 ----------